24-hour urine proteinUrine protein - 24 hour

-This procedure may take a couple of attempts -- lively infants can move the bag, causing the urine to be absorbed by the diaper.
+This procedure may take a couple of attempts, a lively infants can move the bag, causing the urine to be absorbed by the diaper.
 The infant should be checked frequently and the bag changed after the infant has urinated into the bag.
 Drain the urine from the bag into the container provided by your health care provider.

 How to Prepare for the Test

-Your health care provider will tell you, if needed, to stop taking any drugs that may interfere with the test results.
+Your provider will tell you, if needed, to stop taking any medicines that may interfere with the test results.

-A number of drugs can change the test results.
-Make sure your health care provider knows about all medications, herbs, vitamins, and supplements you are taking.
+A number of medicines can change the test results.
+Make sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.

 The following may also affect test results: